This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \md{\Pi} = \frac{R_s}{c^{(V)}}\left(\frac{\rho R_s\theta}{p_0}\right)^{R_s/c^{(V)} - 1}\frac{R_s}{p_0}\md{\left(\rho\theta\right)} = \frac{R_s}{c^{(V)}\rho\theta}\left(\frac{\rho R_s\theta}{p_0}\right)^{R_s/c^{(V)}}\md{\left(\rho\theta\right)} = \frac{R_s\Pi}{c^{(V)}\rho\theta}\md{\left(\rho\theta\right)}. \end{align} \]

 With Eq.
-(9.55) follows
+(9.55), it follows

 N-atomic ideal gases have additional rotational and vibrational degrees of freedom compared to monatomic gases.
 These additional degrees of freedom increase the heat capacities and an analytical expression for the entropy is then no longer available.
-A monatomic ideal gas with the same average molar mass as the original gas is used as a model for this complex system, with measured values or products of a more fundamental theory used for the heat capacities.
+A monatomic ideal gas with the same average molar mass as the original gas is used as a model for this complex system, with measured values or products of a more fundamental theory being used for the heat capacities.
 This means that the results listed in the previous section can also be transferred to dry air.

 \[ \begin{align} \newtilde{s}_i = s_i\rho_i \end{align} \]